ewaldhorn/ewaldhorn/README.md

 Oh my, I'm doing a lot of C to Go translation, so I'm busy refreshing my [C](https://en.wikipedia.org/wiki/C_(programming_language)) knowledge a bit as well.
 For a 50+ year old language, it's still got some decent tricks and is very useful for cross-platform development.

 ## Can we pay you to stay away
 Yes!
 Definitely!
-It might be cheaper to hire me, but, hey, whatever works for you is good!
+It might actually be a bit cheaper to hire me, but, hey, whatever works for you is good!

 Peeps looking to throw money at me for solving their problems can visit my [most awesome website](https://www.nofuss.co.za/) for more information.
+I designed to logo myself.
+You can tell.

 ## Alright, how can we find out more about you